Sturgis Warner: Acting

 After graduating in theater from Washington University in St. Louis, Warner moved to New York to be an actor.
 Within two weeks he was cast in Sacred Guard., a futuristic play at La Mama and he joined the booming Off-Off Broadway theater scene in the East Village.
 Some of the theater artists he worked with in his early years include Jeff Weiss, Tom Eyen, Henry Kreiger, Charles Stanley, Madeleine le Roux, Neil Flanagan, Andre DeShields, Nathan Lane and John Goodman.
 To help pay rent he drove a taxicab, moved furniture, and eventually developed trade skills as a carpenter and electrician - jobs with flexible schedules in case acting roles came up.
 At Circle Repertory Company he helped build many sets designed by John Lee Beatty including premieres by Lanford Wilson and Jules Feiffer.
-He designed and built sets for the Off-Broadway production of Women Behind Bars staring Divine.
+He designed and built sets for the Off-Broadway production of Women Behind Bars starring Divine.
 After five years of low-pay downtown theater he started booking acting jobs in TV commercials, many as a basketball player.
 He appeared in Magic Johnson's first commercial for 7-Up and worked with other NBA pros such as Bernard King and Spud Webb.
 He made eight different commercials with former New York Knick players Luther Rackley and Nate Bowman.
 He acted in a movie, Starting Over, opposite Jill Clayburgh and Burt Reynolds.
 He studied with famed acting teacher Wynn Handman, a major influence.
 He acted in plays at The Public Theater, Signature Theater Company, Second Stage, Atlantic Theater Company, The Performing Garage, PS122, HERE Arts Center and numerous others.